crazymonmon/rad-int-things/README.md

 intensity for every theta.
 3. `python3 main.py --show_all_points <filepath of image>` will display the intensity of all the points which added to calculate the sum of intensity
+4. Passing the flag `--verbose` will display the debug logs